-Prada Aoyama, a six-story stand-alone building located in the Aoyama district, is one of the most unique works of architecture in Tokyo.
+Prada Aoyama is an iconic Tokyo building located in the Aoyama district.
+It’s one of the most unique works of architecture in the city.
 The convex and concave curves of the glazing add a sensuous note that attracts people to this spatial sculpture.
 Apart from the design, tourists also find this building very interesting thanks to the vertical cores, the facade grilles, the horizontal tubes and the floor slabs which define the space.
 Just like contact lenses, the façade’s glazing of Prada Aoyama is designed to improve and focus optical processes.

 Address: 5 Chome-2-6 Minamiaoyama, Minato, Tokyo 107-0062, Japan